-The Women’s Human Rights Education Institute is very pleased to play a supportive role to the “Alianza de Mujeres Indígenas para la CEDAW” (the Indigenous Women’s Alliance for CEDAW) in their global campaign to call on the CEDAW Committee to adopt a new General Recommendation on Indigenous Women that will help to:
+The Women’s Human Rights Education Institute is very pleased to play a supportive role to the “Alianza de Mujeres Indígenas para la CEDAW” (the Indigenous Women’s Alliance for CEDAW), and subsequently to Colectiva IxPop and other partner organizations, in their global campaign to call on the CEDAW Committee to adopt a new General Recommendation on Indigenous Women that will help to:

 - further visibilize the intersectional discrimination experienced by indigenous women around the world